vbsw/golib/insert/README.md

 ## Copyright
 Copyright 2020, 2022, Vitali Baumtrok (vbsw@mailbox.org).

-golib is distributed under the Boost Software License, version 1.0.
+insert is distributed under the Boost Software License, version 1.0.
 (See accompanying file LICENSE or copy at http://www.boost.org/LICENSE_1_0.txt)

-golib is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+insert is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Boost Software License for more details.

 ## References
 - https://go.dev/doc/install